Skip to main content

 TEMPUR-Neck: Best Sleep Apnea Pillow for Neck Pain

 We chose the TEMPUR-Neck pillow as our Best Sleep Apnea Pillow for Neck Pain.
-Its contoured design is created specifically to keep the neck, shoulders, and spine aligned.
+Its contoured design is created specifically to keep the neck, shoulders, and spine aligned, landing it on our list of best orthopedic pillows.
 It follows the natural curve of your head and neck to provide support, prevent pressure buildup, and help keep your airway open.
-This neck pillow (also known as a “cervical pillow”) comes in three sizes and works well for both side and back sleeping.

 TEMPUR-Neck